ChrissChris/ChrissChris/README.md

 - ✨ Trying to learn everyday.

-- ⚡ Fun fact: I like to play tennis.
+- ⚡ Fun fact: I like sport.

 <br />